NYAW training session at Rockfield Studios, a 2023 creative skills project

 • ScreenSkills Film and TV sector

 From e-learning modules to training, events and funding opportunities, ScreenSkills is a UK-wide skills body for the screen sector.
-It provides training and careers information for those looking to break into the industry or develop their careers.
+It provides training and career information for those looking to break into the industry or develop their careers.

 Find out more